wilb-bit/ML-Recommendation-System/README.md

 Train set is used to train our data and the val dataset we predict on and validate how well the algorithm did.

 Due to file size train set has been split into 3 files (train1, train2, train3).
-When runnning please recombine into one file (train.tsv)
+When runnning please recombine into one file (train.tsv).

+Simple MAE (mean average error) is used to calcuate the efficiency of the algorithms.